 Welcome to the New Normal world of the federal project manager.
 Shutdowns.
 Furloughs.
 Sequesters.
 Red tape.
 Delays, Retirements, Meetings.It’s not an easy task managing Federal IT projects these days.Not that it ever was.
 But now the problems are severe.

-I research, consult, and write about data access, project management, new media, government transparency, mobile technology, and collaboration.
-My email address is email@example.com and I’m on Twitter as @ddmcd.
+Need help going beyond the technology?
+I research, consult, and write about data access, project management, new media, standards, government transparency, mobile technology, and collaboration.
+Click or tap my picture for my contact information.

 Entries in Disaster Response (25)